thcipriani/blog_src/_posts/2013-02-24-install-vim-from-source.md

 ---
 layout: post
-title: Installing Vim from source on CentOS 6
+title: Installing Vim from source on CentOS&nbsp;6.3
 ---
 …or, I suppose, other Linux-es…Linuxi…Linux distributions.